 ITEM 1: Include your title, name, email and contact number

 That’s right.
 Tip number one tells you to include your title, name, email and contact number at the top of your resume.
-Some of you may think that this is pretty straight-foward but you would be surprise at the amount of people who may leave out some of these details.
+Some of you may think that this is pretty straight-forward but you would be surprised at the number of people who may leave out some of these details.
 Also, some of us coming from different backgrounds may have names that is hard to identify with in terms of our genders.
 Hence, do not miss out your title too to avoid embarrassment on the recruiter’s side.

 ITEM 4: Award and honors

 Employers love employing people who have some sort of achievements.
 So if you have achieved awards and honors in your previous organization or educational institution, remember to include them in.
 It could be a competition won in your academic years or even the happiest employee of the year in your previous workplace.

 Do you have special skills that are not reflected in any of the subsections?
 This subsection is dedicated just for that.
 You can put intangible or even non-tangible skills that you want your employers to see.